Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

 ## 2) Exploratory Data Analysis (EDA)
-To perform sentiment analysis, I had identified Product ID, Rating, and Text Review as my key parameters to analysis.
-Before proceeding, I conducted a simple Exploratory Data Analysis (EDA) to understand the dataset's structure and distribution on the parameters which identified
+To perform sentiment analysis, a few key parameters were identified such as Product ID, Rating, and Text Review to incooperate to sentiment analysis.
+Before proceeding, a simple Exploratory Data Analysis (EDA) was conducted to understand the dataset's structure and distribution on the parameters which identified

 Overall Rating Distribution:
 <p align="center">